gemfire/spring-data-for-vmware-gemfire/documentation/reference/region.md

 </gfe:partitioned-region>
 ```

-For more information, see [Partitioned Regions](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-partitioned_regions-chapter_overview.html) in the GemFire product documentation.
+For more information, see [Partitioned Regions](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-partitioned_regions-chapter_overview.html) in the [vmware-gemfire-short-name] product documentation.

 ### <a id="partitioned-region-attributes"></a>Partitioned Region Attributes